gr2m/hoodie-readthedocs-test/docs/hoodieverse/what-is-hoodie.rst

 As such, it is agnostic to your choice of frontend application framework.
 For example, you can use jQuery for your web app and Hoodie for your connection to the backend, instead of raw jQuery.ajax.
-You could also use Backbone with Hoodie as a data store, or any other frontend framework, really.
+You could also use React with Hoodie as a data store, or any other frontend framework or library, really.

 Open Source
 -----------